benpolinsky/bp_custom_fields/README.md

 2. Settings/Options/Preferences pages.
 It's a big question in Rails apps.
 Some end up creating a Setting singletonish model or define settings in a .yml file.
 I've always found these methods less than fitting solutions.
 3. Content that only gets displayed on certin instances of resources.
 Let's say you only want to display a certain field on Post id 10.
 Or a post with the slug "breakfast."
 You could write some conditional logic in the view, but then you've got a field in your model that's only used for one instance.
 4. Gives a little more control to web admins who aren't rails developers.

+Much credit goes to ACF and its creator @elliotcondon for the inspiration.
+Wordpress and Rails are different beasts, and so while ACF relies on serialization of attributes in wordpress' main table (posts?), we're able to mvc this a bit more.
+Nonetheless, his project has completely 100% guided my approach, especially the UX.

+Thanks to the fabulous Cocoon gem from @nathanvda which bp_custom_fields heavily relies upon.

 ###
 - hierarchy of fields for repeaters and nested